near/docs/docs/bos/queryapi/context.md

 ### Log

 Code written by developers is executed on a GCP compute instance.
 Therefore, things like `console.log` are surfaced to the machine itself.
-So, in order to surface `console.log` statements not only to the machine but also back to the user under Indexer Status, we need to write these logs to the logging table, which is separate from the developer’s schema.
+So, to surface `console.log` statements not only to the machine but also back to the user under Indexer Status, we need to write these logs to the logging table, which is separate from the developer's schema.
 This actually happens in the runner.
-We map `console.log` statements in the developers code to instead call this function.
+We map `console.log` statements in the developer's code to call this function instead.
 So, for the developer, they can simply use `console.log`, and we take care of the rest.

 ### FetchFromSocialApi

 Calls to APIs are restricted in QueryAPI because making calls usually require establishing identity.
-QueryAPI does not support secrets yet (e.g. identity tokens) as those would end up stored on the blockchain, which is not secure.
+QueryAPI does not support secrets yet (e.g., identity tokens) as those would end up stored on the blockchain, which is not secure.
 However, social API doesn’t require a secret, and has some potential uses.
 So, QueryAPI supports calls to it through this method.

 #### Input